 Jackson, Jordan C., Jr.(born: 1848 - died: 1918)

 For more see Biographical Sketches of Prominent Negro Men and Women of Kentucky, by W. D. Johnson; Ante-bellum free Negroes as race leaders in Virginia and Kentucky during Reconstruction (thesis), by C. B. King, p.
-136; and "From Enslaved to Community Activist" at The Historical Marker website.
+136; and "From Enslaved to Community Activist" in The Historical Marker Database.